vorlie/Lifedrain/README.md

     - This feature adds a challenge by making mobs more dangerous.
     - **Optional Disabling:** If you prefer to disable mob healing, you can do so in the configuration settings.
 - **✨ Client-Side Features:**
     - **Particle Effects:** 🎇 Enable or disable particle effects when healing is triggered.
-Particles are client-side, meaning they will only be visible on your screen.
     - **Client-Side Configuration Options:** Through **Cloth Config** and **Mod Menu**, you can customize particle effects, cooldown settings, and other features directly from the in-game settings menu.
 - Applies only to hostile mobs, ensuring lifesteal is balanced and works as intended in combat. ⚔️
 - **Update Checker:** 📡 The mod checks for updates on GitHub and notifies you when a new version is available.
 If a new version is found, it provides a link to the Modrinth page to download the update.